nsfm/dualsense-ts/README.md

 | `TriggerEffect.Vibration` | Zone-based oscillation with amplitude and frequency        |
 | `TriggerEffect.Machine`   | Dual-amplitude vibration with frequency and period control |

 Each effect accepts a unique set of configuration options — your editor's type hints will guide you through the available parameters for each effect.
+The [interactive demo](https://nsfm.github.io/dualsense-ts/) includes full slider controls for every effect and parameter, making it a great tool for finding the right values.

 Effect names are based on [Nielk1's DualSense trigger effect documentation](https://gist.github.com/Nielk1/6d54cc2c00d2201ccb8c2720ad7538db).

 ### With React